-Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2022.
-This program allows Group Inc. to work with the IRS to identify and resolve potential U.S. Federal tax issues before the filing of tax returns.
-The fieldwork for tax years 2011 through 2018 has been completed and the final resolution is not expected to have a material impact on the effective tax rate of Group Inc. or the firm.
-The 2019 and 2020 tax years remain subject to post-filing review.
+Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2023.
+This program allows Group Inc. to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
+All issues for the 2011 and 2012 tax years have been resolved and completion is pending final review by the Joint Committee on Taxation (JCT).
+During 2022, Group Inc. reached an agreement with IRS Appeals on the remaining issues for tax years 2012 through 2019.
+Subject to final review by JCT, this agreement will not have a material impact on the firm.
+During 2022, the fieldwork for the 2020 tax year was completed and the final resolution is not expected to have a material impact on the firm.
+The 2021 tax year remains subject to post-filing review.

-New York State and City examinations of 2015 through 2018 commenced during 2021.
-All years, including and subsequent to 2015 for New York State and City, remain open to examination by the taxing authorities.
+New York State and City examinations of tax years 2015 through 2018 commenced during 2021.
+All years, including and subsequent to 2015 for New York State and City and all other significant states, remain open to examination by the taxing authorities.

-Note 19.
 Credit Concentrations

 The firm's concentrations of credit risk arise from its market making activities and collateralized transactions, and may be impacted by changes in economic, industry or political factors.
-These activities expose the firm to many different industries and counterparties, and may also subject the firm to a concentration of credit risk to a particular counterparty, borrower, or to a particular clearing house or exchange.
+These activities expose the firm to many different industries and counterparties, and may also subject the firm to a concentration of credit risk to a particular counterparty, borrower, or to a particular clearinghouse or exchange.
 The firm seeks to mitigate credit risk by actively monitoring exposures and obtaining collateral from counterparties as deemed appropriate.